Logikable/GDDBot/README.md

 #### Discord Functionality

 By nature, Discord bots are eventful; that is, they respond when prompted by users on Discord.
-Most people rep       ly with a message to the channel the prompt was received from; I like to use RichEmbeds for a more professional feel.
+Most people reply with a message to the channel the prompt was received from; I like to use RichEmbeds for a more professional feel.
 You've probably seen RichEmbeds before, they look like this:

 ![](https://blobscdn.gitbook.com/v0/b/gitbook-28427.appspot.com/o/assets%2F-LAEeOAJ8-CJPfZkGKqI%2F-LAEmDGzvjK634rgf6_q%2F-LAEmPBF47FJgnfBD21P%2Fembedexample2.png?generation=1523904523586976&alt=media)